 Tarn Hows is one of the wonders of Lakeland and a beauty spot not to be missed.
 Historically the area was rough open common grazing land with three smaller natural tarns but in 1862 the local estate at Monk Coniston gained possession of all the land and started improving it.
 This included landscaping and building a dam at the lower tarn which raised water levels so the three tarns became the one you see today.

 In 1930 the 4000 acre Monk Coniston Estate came up for sale and was bought by Beatrix Potter who was keen to buy local land so she could save it from unwanted development and preserve it for future generations.
 She soon sold the part containing Tarn Hows to the National Trust who have further improved the area over the years.

 The main path around the tarn is well made and well worth an hour of your time.
 Higher paths on the eastern side give some fabulous long distance views towards the Lake District mountains.
 The main car park is National Trust pay and display with toilets and an information display.

 From the car park, turn left and continue on the picturesque minor road which is now one-way.
 This road descends and loops back to the B5285 Coniston road.
-Turn right on this road and after approx 0.4 miles the road follows the lake shore and continues a short distance to Coniston village.
-Once in the village, take the first left turn and the village car park is immediately on the right.
+Turn right on this road and soon meet the tree-lined shores of Coniston Water on the left.
+Nearby is parking and lake shore access at Monk Coniston.
+The road then bends away from the lake, past The Coniston Inn on the left and soon enters Coniston village.
+Once in the village, take the first left turn and the car park is immediately on the right.